Common Questions About Vasectomy

 You should avoid any physical activity for one week (7 days) after the procedure.
 If you have physical work, arrange to take one week of rest at home.
 If you have a sedentary (office) job, you can return to work by the next day, provided your work involves sitting down.
 If it involves walking and standing around, arrange to take a week off from work.
 Not adhering to the recommendations will increase your chance of complications, swelling, bleeding, etc.

 The only thing that will change is that you will not be able to make your partner pregnant.
-Your body will continue to make the hormones that make you a man.
+Your body will continue to make male hormones.
 You will have the same amount of semen.
 Vasectomy won’t change your voice, beard, your muscles, your sex drive, your erections or your climaxes.
 Some men say that without the worry of accidental pregnancy and the bother of other birth control methods, sex is more relaxed and enjoyable than before.

 No, after the vasectomy, there are still some active sperm left in your system.
 It also takes the body about 3 months to heal completely after injury or surgery.
 For that reason, you should wait at least 3 months before doing your post-vasectomy semen analysis.
 Before doing the “3 month test” you are encouraged to ejaculate at least 20-25 times to get rid of all the dead sperm in the tubes.
 You and your partner should use some other form of contraception until a post-operative semen analysis confirms the absence of live sperm.